Your trusted partner in cosmetic care abroad

 Is Arm Lift Surgery Safe in Thailand?

 Yes.
-Brachioplasty is a routine procedure at JCI-accredited hospitals in Thailand, performed under the same safety protocols as any Western facility.
-Our partner surgeons are board-certified by the Thai Board of Plastic and Reconstructive Surgery.
-Infection rates and complication profiles are consistent with published international figures.
+Brachioplasty is a routine procedure at JCI-accredited hospitals in Thailand, performed under structured safety protocols.
+Our partner surgeons are board-certified by the Thai Board of Plastic and Reconstructive Surgery, and the hospitals we work with run high case volumes in body contouring.

 When Is Revision Surgery Needed?